GhostActive/pymp-my-coding-skills/content/dict.md

-## Recipe 5: Complex operations on dictionaries
+## Item 6: Complex operations on dictionaries
 **Problem**

 How to sort and group a list of of dictionaries effectively?